Section 4359 of ENGL50

 English 1A Support Course -- : Jan 25 - May 20 2022

-The above section offers students support in college-level reading, writing, and critical thinking skills to help them succeed in English 1A.
-Students who enroll in English 50 are automatically co-enrolled in English 1A, TTh 3-5pm with the same instructor.
+This section offers students support in college-level reading, writing, and critical thinking skills to help them succeed in English 1A.
+Students who enroll in English 50 are automatically co-enrolled in English 1A with the same instructor.
 This is an online course with required Zoom meetings on the days/times listed.
 All students are welcome to enroll in this class; and this section will have extra support from the Lanzamientoinitiative.

-The above section of English 1A is a co-requisite for English 50.
-Students are automatically enrolled in both English 1A and English 50, TTh 5-6pm with the same instructor.
+This section of English 1A is a co-requisite for English 50.
+Students are automatically enrolled in both English 1A and English 50 with the same instructor.
 English 50 offers students support in college-level reading, writing, and critical thinking skills to help them succeed in English 1A.
 This is an online course.
 (No Zoom and no Face-to-Face meetings).
 All students are welcome to enroll in this class; and this section will have extra support from the Lanzamientoinitiative.

 BA, English, Humboldt State University